memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 docker cp customer.csv bbbc:/customer.csv
 ```

-To check if the files have indeed been copied run the following command but be
+To check if the files have indeed been copied, run the following command but be
 sure to replace the CONTAINER ID:

 ```terminal
 docker exec -it bbbc bash
 ```

-And then use the `ls` command to list all the files and directories in
+Then use the `ls` command to list all the files and directories in
 the container's root.
 You should be able to see the CSV files we just copied to
 the container.